 According to Dubai Chambers , the maritime industry accounts for a total of 7 per cent of the GDP of Dubai and valued at USD 7.3 Billion and increase almost 100 % as compared to 2015 with shipping, in particular, contributing to the largest share in maritime GDP followed by maritime engineering, port operations and support services.

-As of now, there are over 5,500 company registered in Dubai engaged in around 13,000 business activities in the maritime sector.
-Maritime company in Dubai range from activities including but not limited to container logistics, port services, ship building, dry bulk cargo, maritime engineering and dredging.
+As of now, there are over 5,500 companies registered in Dubai engaged in around 13,000 business activities in the maritime sector.
+Maritime company setups in Dubai range from activities including but not limited to container logistics, port services, shipbuilding, dry bulk cargo, maritime engineering and dredging.

 The localization in select maritime sub-industries is a key performance indicator for the maritime strategy to capitalize the consistently rising enormity of both trade and sea traffic